ansforge/IG-fhir-annuaire/.github/ISSUE_TEMPLATE/ig-issue-template.md

 ---

 <!---
-Issues in this repo should only be about FHIR modeling of the french healthcare professionnal directory.
+Issues in this repo should only be about FHIR modeling of the french healthcare professional directory.
 Please report issues related to the national API implementation in https://github.com/ansforge/annuaire-sante-fhir-documentation
 -->